skrey/yellow-extensions/source/edit/README.md

 ## How to edit a website in a web browser

 The login page is available on your website as `http://website/edit/`.
 Log in with your user account.
 You can browse your website, make some changes and see the result immediately.
 It's a great way to update your website.
 You can use an `[edit]` shortcut to show an edit link.

+Check if your website supports data encryption.
+It's best if the Internet connection is always encrypted with HTTPS.
+When there are problems, please contact your web hosting provider.

 ## How to create a user account